dburrell/TicTacToe-NodeJS/README.md

 TicTacToe-NodeJS
 ================

-A simple implementation of Tic Tac Toe made in Node JS using the Socket IO
+A simple implementation of network multiplayer Tic Tac Toe made in Node JS using the Socket IO